MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 12. Expand the rows to see all the columns related to the record.
 A few of the fields like EventData and ParameterXml have multiple data items stored as structured data.
 This makes it difficult to query on specific fields.

-13. Next, we have to build a KQL statement that parses the data from each row, allowing us to have meaning fields.
+13. Next, we have to build a KQL statement that parses the data from each row, allowing us to have meaningful fields.
 In the Azure Sentinel Community on GitHub, there are many examples of Parsers in the Parsers folder.
 Open another tab in your browser and navigate to: https://github.com/Azure/Azure-Sentinel

-14. Select the Parsers folder, then Sysmon folder.
+14. Select the **Parsers** folder, then **Sysmon** folder.
 You should be viewing: Azure-Sentinel/Parsers/Sysmon/Sysmon-v12.0.txt

 15. Select the Sysmon-v12.0.txt file to view.